OWASP/www-project-developer-guide/draft/13-security-gap-analysis/01-guides/03-mas.md

 #### How to use MASVS

+The MASVS provides a list of expected security controls for mobile applications, and this can be used to identify missing or inadequate controls during the gap analysis.
+These controls can then be tested using the [MAS Testing Guide][mastg].

 MASVS can be [accessed online][masvs] and the links followed for the security controls;
 the mobile application can then be inspected for compliance with each control.
+This provides a starting point for a security gap evaluation for any existing controls.

 In addition MASVS can be downloaded as a PDF which can, for example, be used for evidence or compliance purposes.

 ----